docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 vision_encoder = VisionEncoder().to(DEVICE)
 text_encoder = TextEncoder().to(DEVICE)
 ```
+As you can see, DocArray helps us to clearly convey what data is expected as input and output for each method, all through Python type hints.
 ## Train the model in a constrative way between Text and Image (CLIP)